aws-samples/serverless-patterns/eventbridge-pipes-sqs-to-step-functions-cdk-java/README.md

-# SQS to Step Functions Workflow using EventBridge Pipes
+# Amazon SQS to AWS Step Functions Workflow using Amazon EventBridge Pipes

 This pattern demonstrates sending SQS messages directly to a Step Functions workflow using EventBridge Pipes.